robmad93/python_crash_course_sample_work/README.md

 The Python code defines a Cat class that models a cat with attributes name and age.
 It includes methods meow() and purr() to make the cat meow and purr respectively.
 An instance my_cat of the Cat class is created with the name "Tiger Tom" and age 5, followed by invoking the meow() method on my_cat, causing it to print "Tiger Tom is meowing!"

 ## cat_and_dog_file_reader.py
-The Python code uses the os module to change the current working directory to "Desktop/python_work".
+The Python code uses the os module to change the current working directory.
 It then attempts to open and read two files, "cats.txt" and "dogs.txt".
 If successful, it prints the contents of each file line by line after stripping any extra whitespace.
 If either file is not found (FileNotFoundError), it prints "Sorry.
 It appears a file is missing!"

 ## city_functions.py
 The city_country function formats and returns a string representing a city and its associated country.
 It takes in city_name and country_name as required arguments, and an optional population argument which defaults to an empty string.
 If population is provided (not empty), the function includes it in the formatted string; otherwise, it omits population details.
 The returned string is capitalized using .title() to ensure consistent formatting.